How to Retire Comfortably at 60 with $1 Million: 5 Proven Strategies

 2. Affordable Care Act (ACA) Marketplace:

-3. Spouse’s Health Plan:
+3. Spouse’s health plan:

-4. Health Sharing Ministries:
+4. Health sharing ministries:

-• Pros: Cheaper than insurance.
+• Pros: Can cost less than traditional insurance.

 Budgeting for Healthcare Costs

-Optimizing Social Security Benefits
+Optimizing Social Security Benefits for Retirement Planning

 Claiming Options and Impacts

-• Age 62: Benefits reduced by up to 30% if FRA is 67.
+• Age 62: Reduced benefits if FRA is 67.

 • FRA (66–67): Full benefits.